 The NWTT was the most heavily used Navy training range for all tagged humpback whales, with 14 percent of tracked whales having locations there (Table 29, Figure 41), followed by the PT MUGU range (7 percent of tracked whales; Figure 42).
 The mean number of days spent in the NWTT ranged from a low of 5.7 d (for humpback whales tagged off Oregon in 2016) to 31.1 d (for humpback whales tagged off Oregon in 2017), with a maximum residency in this area of 86.5 d (for a whale tagged off Oregon in 2017).
-The mean number of days spent in PT MUGU ranged from a low of 1.8 d (for a humpback whale tagged in Southeast Alaska in 2015) to 22.8 d (for humpback whales tagged off California in 2017), with a maximum residency in this area of 33.8 d (for a whale tagged off California in 2017), with a maximum residency in this area of 33.8 d (for a whale tagged off California in 2017), with a maximum residency in the spectrum of California in 2017).
-No whales had locations in SOCAL, Area W237, or SOAR (Figures 43-45).
+The mean number of days spent in PT MUGU ranged from a low of 1.8 d (for a humpback whale tagged in Southeast Alaska in 2015) to 22.8 d (for humpback whales tagged off California in 2017), with a maximum residency in this area of 33.8 d (for a whale tagged off California in 2017), with a maximum residency in the set of the whales tracked had locations in SOCAL, Area W237, or SOAR (Figures 43-45).
 No whales had locations in the GOA training area.
 Maximum residency in these three Navy areas was 2.8 d, 14.3 d, and 0.4 d, respectively.
 Sample sizes were not large enough to permit meaningful statistical comparisons of residency between field seasons in any of the Navy training areas.